KNS00/TyDi/README.md

 Each notebook corresponds to a section in the original problem description.

 * section 1 provides basic statistics on the Tydi QA data set
-* section 2 implements three language models - two of them part of the public repository.
+* section 2 implements two language models
 * section 3 implements three binary classifiers to predict whether a question is answerable or not
 * sections 4, 5 and 6 are not part of the public repository